stripe-archive/gaps/README.md

   the appropriate settings.
 - Persisting your group categorization settings back to the Group (as part of its description tag).
-- Permissioning based off Google settings.
-Rather than use our custom visibility scheme, we could use the group's settings determine whether it's considered visible.
 - More flexible filter generation, or better story for clearing filters.
 - Displaying your private lists.